But despite Andorra’s growing popularity with a global audience, London is still a leading jumping off point for most of you visiting here.

 Overview of How to Get to Andorra

-Keep in mind that Andorra is a very small country that manages to welcome well over 2 million tourists per year despite have a population of just over 70,000.
+Keep in mind that Andorra is a very small country that manages to welcome well over 2 million tourists per year despite having a population of just over 70,000.
 This is a world-leading 33.5 tourists per resident.

 Obviously, it’s easy enough to get to Andorra.